mironoff2007/json-serialization-deserialization-tests/README.md

   <br />kotlinx
   <br />moshi (see code https://github.com/mironoff2007/moshi-deserialization-test)

-  Deserialization of list with 5000 objects with tree of 20 inner classes.
-Each object has 5 different fileds and inner class with same tipe as upper.
+  Deserialization of list with 5000 objects-tree of 20 inner classes.
+Each object has 5 different fileds and filed of class with same type.

 ![image](https://user-images.githubusercontent.com/18057056/188313381-e142388e-f03c-4657-bbb9-6d0327b97b91.png)